pombredanne/cornae/_posts/2009-02-01-dealing-with-labels.markdown

 ## HTML placeholders

-The HTML 5 standard has a solution built in for this, but not with the use of labels, but a certain attribute called 'placeholder' instead.
+The HTML 5 standard has a solution built in for this.
+Not with the use of labels, but a certain attribute called 'placeholder' instead.
 The markup looks like this and it works in most modern browsers:

 	<input type="text" placeholder="residence" />